 A turntable pioneer who broke the mold of the celebrity DJ, building a reputation on sharp musical taste rather than flashy production.

-Samantha Ronson emerged not from the EDM festival circuit, but from the velvet ropes and indie clubs of the early 2000s.
-The London-born, New York-raised DJ and musician carved a distinct path, known for her encyclopedic sets that wove rock, hip-hop, and obscure vinyl finds long before 'eclectic' became a streaming playlist category.
-Her rise coincided with the era of the tabloid celebrity DJ, yet she stood apart, her credibility rooted in genuine skill and a reserved, cool-kid demeanor.
-As a recording artist, she fronted the band The Undertakers and released solo work that blended her lyrical songwriting with a DJ's rhythmic sensibility.
-Ronson's impact lies in helping to legitimize DJing as a serious, musical craft for women in an industry often focused on spectacle.
+Samantha Ronson emerged from the velvet ropes and indie clubs of the early 2000s, building a career on encyclopedic sets that wove rock, hip-hop, and obscure vinyl finds.
+The London-born, New York-raised DJ and musician stood apart from tabloid celebrity DJs, her credibility rooted in genuine skill and a reserved, cool-kid demeanor.
+As a recording artist, she fronted the band The Undertakers and released solo work blending lyrical songwriting with a DJ's rhythmic sensibility.
+Her impact lies in helping to legitimize DJing as a serious, musical craft for women in an industry often focused on spectacle.

 1965–1980